HUMBLED BY HIS REDLANDS CONNECTIONS, JULIO CRUZ SOARED BEYOND BASEBALL

 Top row.
 Sitting alone.
 Northwest portion of Currier.

 It was none other than Willie West, Jr. I’d come to learn that his son was actually Willie West III.
-The younger West came to Redlands via state junior college powerhouse Ventura (coached by onetime Univ.
-San Francisco coach, Phil Mathews), where he helped lead the Pirates to a 37-1 record one season previous.
+That youngest West came to Redlands via state junior college powerhouse Ventura, coached by onetime Univ.
+San Francisco coach Phil Mathews, where he helped lead the Pirates to a 37-1 record one season previous.

-At that moment, his dad, Willie E. West, Jr., was still Los Angeles Crenshaw High’s basketball coach.
+At that moment, his dad, Willie West, Jr., was still Los Angeles Crenshaw High’s basketball coach.
 West, Jr. and longtime Bulldog coach Gary Smith had known each other for awhile.
-That was the connection that brought Willie III to Redlands.
+That connection brought Willie III to Redlands.

 Legendary?
 Twenty-eight league championships.
 Sixteen L.A.
 Section championships.
-Eight State titles.
+Eight California state titles.
 In a city well known for high-level prep hoops.
 Standing in the shadow of the Lakers and UCLA.
-Dozens of kids enrolled in college.
+Dozens of Crenshaw kids enrolled in college.
 A few NBA players.
 Thirty-seven seasons.
 Career record, 803-139.

 I’d known a couple of players that wore Crenshaw Cougar colors — or tried, anyway.
 Those guys never actually played varsity for The Man.

-Said one, a janitor in the Moreno Valley school district: “I practiced with them one summer.
-Most of the time, there wasn’t even a ball in the drills.
+Said one, a janitor in nearby Moreno Valley’s school district: “I practiced with them one summer.
+Most of the time, there wasn’t even a ball in our drills.
 He was tough, man.
 I mean it.
 You had to have something extra to play for him.”

 Another was a part-time driver at Enterprise rent-a-car.
 He was equally insightful: “I played JV (junior varsity) one season there.
-The practices were incredible.
+Practices were incredible.
 If you couldn’t cut it in practice, no way you’d be in the games.”

 No, he didn’t make West’s final varsity roster, either.

 Both said that Crenshaw’s success didn’t necessarily come because the Cougars attracted out-of-district transfers.
 Or that their success helped stockpile loads of talent.
 On the contrary.
-It was typical that plenty of star players transferred out of the low-income Crenshaw area (drugs, poverty, crime) to places like Pacific Palisades or out into the San Fernando Valley — major college talent, if not future NBA players.
+It was typical that plenty of star players transferred away from that low-income Crenshaw area (drugs, poverty, crime) to places like Pacific Palisades or out into San Fernando Valley — major college talent, if not future NBA players, taking off.

 Such was the case of Willie III.
 Truth is, Willie III didn’t play at Crenshaw during his senior year.
 His parents were divorced in 1976.
 Willie III, living with his mother, played in Houston — after spending his sophomore and junior seasons playing in Cougars’ colors.